Mitigating Prior Errors in Causal Structure Learning: A Resilient Approach via Bayesian Networks: Method

 The concept of dependent equivalence mentioned in the above lemma is defined as follows:

 \textbf{Definition (Independence Equivalent \cite{chickering2002optimal}):} Two DAGs $G$ and $H$ are independence equivalent if the independence constraints in the two DAGs are identical.

-Dependency equivalence describes the situation where different graphs may portray the same dependent or independent relationship between nodes.
-Since the correctness of the vast majority of score-based or other causal structure learning methods relies on independence or dependencies between nodes, in many cases two independently equivalent graphs are indistinguishable.
-In particular, for Lemma 3, after adding priors, the causal learning process of score-based methods may change, which further leads to possible changes in the result graph.
+Independence equivalence describes the situation where different graphs may portray the same dependent or independent relationship between nodes.
+Since the correctness of the vast majority of score-based and constraint-based CSL methods relies on independence or dependencies between nodes, in many cases two independently equivalent graphs are indistinguishable.
+For Lemma 3, after adding priors, the causal learning process may change, which further leads to possible changes in the result graph.
 However, in addition to the influence brought by the irrelevant prior itself, the change of the result graph is limited to dependency equivalence, which is negligible in many tasks or applications.
-Therefore, the conclusion that the irrelevant prior or the indirect prior influence is only itself is reasonable.

-To prove the above lemma, one more theorem and a definition need to be introduced:

-\textbf{Definition (Independence Map \cite{flesch2007markov}):} For each node $X,Y \in V$ and nodes set $Z \subset V$ where $X,Y$ and $Z$ are disjoint, a DAG $G$ is a independence map of the DAG $H$ if